darshanrao/AI-Space-Search-Engine/README.md

 # 🌌 AstroBio Explorer

 Welcome to **AstroBio Explorer**, our submission for the **2025 NASA Space Apps Challenge** (Build a Space Biology Knowledge Engine).
-Our project is designed to help scientists, researchers, and space enthusiasts explore decades of NASA’s bioscience research through a smart, conversational interface.
+Our project is designed to help scientists, researchers and space enthusiasts explore decades of NASA’s bioscience research through a smart, conversational interface.

 ---